lucas-farias07/lucas-farias07/README.md

 - 👋 Hi, I’m Lucas
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... rust
-- 🌱 I’m currently learning ... machine learning
+- 🌱 I’m currently learning ... rust basics

 <!---
 lucas-farias07/lucas-farias07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.